If you manage to get outdoors often enough, that will certainly help with keeping fit.

 The Techno solution has worked well for us.

 You don’t have to solve it with technology, though.
-You need to find your own solution for reminding you to keep active.
+It would help if you found your own solution for reminding you to keep active.

 References and More Info

 Do you want to dig into this topic more?
-Here are some links of more info around the net.
+Here are some links to more info around the net.